 - Donepezil is not a cure for AD and some people do not respond as well as others.

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

-- Take donepezil exactly as directed by your doctor.
+- Take oral donepezil exactly as directed by your doctor.
 Do not take more than recommended.
 Do not share your donepezil with other people as it may harm them.
 If you forget to take a tablet, do not double up on a dose, just take only the next dose at the usual time.

-- Donepezil orally disintegrating tablets (ODT) should be allowed to dissolve slowly on the tongue, and then followed with a glass of water.
+- Donepezil orally disintegrating tablets (ODT) should be allowed to dissolve slowly on the tongue and then followed with a glass of water.

-Response and Effectiveness
+6. Response and effectiveness

 - Peak concentrations are reached in three hours for the 10mg tablets compared to eight hours for the 23mg tablets.

 - Some effects may be noticeable within a few days; however, it may take four to six weeks before any significant differences are apparent.
-Donepezil may not have the same effects in everybody.
+Donepezil may not have the same effects for everybody.
 Some people seem much better whereas others may only improve slightly or donepezil may just slow the rate of their decline in mental functioning.

 More about donepezil

-- Compare Alternatives
+- Compare alternatives

-- Pricing & Coupons
+- Pricing & coupons

 - Drug class: cholinesterase inhibitors